-The Auditor conducted a formal interview with the facility Sexual Abuse Investigator.
-The Investigator informed the Auditor the agency's policy requires the use of preponderance as the standard of evidence to substantiate an allegation of sexual abuse or sexual harassment.
-The Auditor asked the investigator to explain the meaning of preponderance.
+The Auditor conducted a formal interview with facility Sexual Abuse Investigators.

+Each Investigator informed the Auditor the agency's policy requires the use of preponderance as the standard of evidence to substantiate an allegation of sexual abuse or sexual harassment.
+The Auditor asked the investigators to explain the meaning of preponderance.
 Investigators explained a preponderance means there is more evidence to justify the investigator's determination.
 The Auditor was told preponderance is fifty-one (51) percent of the evidence.